 Funding large-scale interventions

 Monthly giving is also crucial to funding large-scale interventions.
-Thanks to UNICEF’s global immunization campaigns, the world is now nearly free of polio and there are only 14 countries where mothers and children still face maternal and neonatal tetanus’s deadly threat.
-And UNICEF programs in 120 countries are helping to prevent and treat malnutrition, which is linked to nearly half of all deaths of children under 5.
+Thanks to UNICEF’s global immunization campaigns, the world is now nearly free of polio, and 47 out of 59 countries identified as high-risk for maternal and neonatal tetanus have fully eliminated the disease linked to nearly half of all deaths of children under 5.

 Empowering UNICEF to combat every danger

 If there’s a danger to children, chances are UNICEF has a program to combat it.
-Empowering UNICEF to hold a consistent presence on the ground in over 190 countries and territories, with programs in 157 countries, is a motivator for monthly giving.
+Empowering UNICEF to maintain a consistent presence on the ground in more than 190 countries and territories is a motivator for monthly giving.

 Being part of a team

-“UNICEF USA monthly donors are our most engaged, most dedicated supporters,” says Rebecca Volpe, UNICEF USA Manager, Monthly Giving.
+“UNICEF USA monthly donors are our most engaged, most loyal supporters,” says Coello.
 “So we do our best to make them feel appreciated by keeping them thoroughly updated about the powerful impact they are having and showing them how much they matter to us.”
 In turn, monthly donors tend to be dedicated supporters.
 “Protecting children — giving them opportunities to play, learn, feel safer, heal — is critical to us,” explained another survey respondent, expressing a commitment that UNICEF USA’s Monthly Giving team seeks to match with personalized service.

 Supporters who sign up with UNICEF USA to give monthly automatically become members of the Guardian Circle, which affords them a number of benefits, including: